Charles E. Joseph Employment Law Scholarship

 - Applicants must be currently attending or accepted to an ABA-accredited law school.

-- Applicants must upload an unofficial law school transcript or admission letter, plus a resume or CV.
+- Applicants must upload an unofficial law school transcript or a copy of their admission letter, plus a resume or CV.

 - All applicants must submit an original 750-word essay.

-- Applicants should use the form at the bottom of this page, available from January 1-May 1, to submit unofficial transcripts, a resume or CV, and their 750-word essay.
+- Applicants should use the form at the bottom of this page to submit proof of admission for incoming law students, unofficial law school transcripts for current students, a resume or CV, and their 750-word essay.
 After submitting, applicants will receive a confirmation email.

 - Charles E. Joseph and his team will review the submissions and evaluate applicants on the basis of academic merit, future career promise, and the originality and persuasiveness of their essay.